adobe/aem-core-email-components/README.md

 ### Current release:

+#### V0.13 (scheduled 22/7)
+* Fixed support for links in rich texts for both Text and Teaser description by @buuhuu in https://github.com/adobe/aem-core-email-components/pull/191
+* Fixed teaser markup that broke the editing experience by @buuhuu in https://github.com/adobe/aem-core-email-components/pull/190
+* Improved support for bundler generated css where the last css rule may not end with a semicolon by @edoardo-goracci in https://github.com/adobe/aem-core-email-components/pull/188
+* Style iniliner now allows to uses multiple configurations for a single element type by @edoardo-goracci in https://github.com/adobe/aem-core-email-components/pull/187

+### Past releases:

 #### V0.12 (scheduled 12/7)
 * Text component - ACC markup not supported on Links by @edoardo-goracci in https://github.com/adobe/aem-core-email-components/pull/181
 * Wrapper DIV remover performance fix by @edoardo-goracci in https://github.com/adobe/aem-core-email-components/pull/182